 Eliminating Compressed Air Leaks

 The opportunity to save in energy costs by eliminating compressor leaks is considerable.
 By using Figure 1, we can determine the extent of compressed air lost through each leak.
-For example, let us assume there is a manufacturing plant with a conventional compressor system running at 100 PSI that has ten ¼” leaks.
+For example, let us assume a manufacturing plant with a conventional compressor system running at 100 PSI that has ten ¼” leaks.
 In this situation, each tiny hole would pass 100.9 CFM of wasted compressed air.
-Assuming the site has 7000 working hours per year, the average electric rate of $0.09kWh and a compressed air generation requirement of 18 kilowatts (kW)/100 cfm, the facility could save nearly $70,000 by repairing the ten small leaks.
+Assuming the site has 7000 working hours per year, the average electric rate of $0.09kWh, and a compressed air generation requirement of 18 kilowatts (kW)/100 cfm, the facility could save nearly $70,000 by repairing the ten small leaks.

 Cost savings = number of leaks x leakage rate (cfm) x .61 (Factor for sharp leaks) X (kW/100cfm) x number of hours operating x $/kWh